Kenosha Public Library: Development and expansion

 From 1911, books were also circulated through designated book deposit stations, with the first station established at the Kenosha YMCA.
 Although two deposit stations had previously been established at local businesses on the north side of Kenosha (in February 1903) and on the city's west side (in October 1904), respectively, both had been discontinued within months due to insufficient patronage.
 By 1913, Kenosha's rapid growth justified it establishing a branch library in what was then the western part of the city.
 On October 14, 1914, a temporary West Branch consisting of a single reading room opened in a store building at the corner of Howland and Salem Avenues, both later renamed to Roosevelt Road and 22nd Avenue, respectively.
-The library continued expanding the distribution of its book deposit stations, installing several in local factories during 1915.
-In June 1917, following the sale of its building, the West Branch moved to a new location at the corner of 22nd Avenue and 61st Street.
-On May 28, 1919, a North Side Branch library was opened in a rented store at 4416 Sheridan Road.
+The library continued expanding the distribution of its book deposit stations, installing several in local factories.
+In June 1917, the West Branch moved to a new rented location at the corner of 22nd Avenue and 61st Street.
+On May 28, 1919, a North Side Branch library opened in a rented building at 4416 Sheridan Road.

-In September 1919, a Wisconsin Library Commission survey found the original Simmons library - now the Central Library - to have "outgrown its building," and deemed its "crowded and inconvenient quarters" and available floor space incompatible with modern library requirements.
+In September 1919, a Wisconsin Library Commission survey found the original Simmons library - now the Central Library - to have "outgrown its building," deeming its "crowded and inconvenient quarters" and available floor space incompatible with modern library requirements.
 In response, several modifications were made to increase available space for books, but overcrowding at the Central Library remained a significant problem for the next six decades.
-During 1919–1920, 14 new book deposit stations were installed in city schools, and the popularity of the North Branch led to its moving to larger rented rooms at 706 43rd St. In January 1924, three one-room branch libraries were established on the grounds of the Lincoln, Washington, and McKinley junior high schools.
-The former North Branch library then became the Washington Branch.
-Named after their respective school locations and intended to serve as combination school and community libraries, each branch was housed in a purpose-built temporary building having capacity for approximately 1,300 volumes and 36 patrons.
-The popularity of the West Branch in its increasingly crowded rented space prompted construction of a dedicated West Branch Library; work began in October 1924 and was completed the following April.
-On May 30, 1925, the new branch was dedicated, and opened on July 1.
+During 1919–1920, 14 book deposit stations were installed in city schools, and the popularity of the North Side Branch resulted in its moving to larger rented rooms at 706 43rd St. In January 1924, three one-room branch libraries were established on the grounds of the Lincoln, Washington, and McKinley junior high schools.
+The former North Side Branch then became the Washington Branch.
+Named after their respective school locations and intended as combination school and community libraries, each branch was housed in a purpose-built temporary building with capacity for approximately 1,300 volumes and 36 patrons.
+A West Branch building was erected that year to provide more space for its collection and patrons.
+On May 30, 1925, the new branch building was dedicated, opening on July 1.